ServiceStackApps/Chat-React/README.md

 });
 ```

-> React relies on the built-in convention to use **lowercase** names to reference HTML elements and **PascalCase** names to reference React components.
+> React relies on the built-in convention for using **lowercase** names to reference HTML elements and **PascalCase** names to reference React Components.

 From this we can see that JSX just compiles to a nested graph of JS function calls.
 Knowing this we can see how to write components in plain JavaScript directly, without JSX.
 Whilst this is always possible, JSX is still preferred because of its familiar HTML-like syntax whose attributes and elements provide a more concise and readable form than the equivalent nested JavaScript function calls and object literals.

 ### Virtual DOM vs HTML

-Its close appearance to HTML may mistakenly give the impression that it also behaves like HTML, but as its instead a representation of JavaScript, it does have some subtle differences to be aware of.
+Its close appearance to HTML may mistakenly give the impression that it also behaves like HTML, but as its instead a representation of JavaScript, it does have some subtle differences that you need to be aware of.

 The modified `HelloMessage` component below illustrates some of these key differences: